Minority Health Professions Foundation

 OVERVIEW

-The Dr. James A. Ferguson Emerging Infectious Diseases Fellowship Program is an eight week professional development program for racial and ethnic minority students in medical, dental, veterinary medicine, pharmacy and masters of public health graduate programs at AMHPS member institutions.
-The program exposes these students to research opportunities at the National Center for Infectious Diseases/Centers for Disease Control and Prevention (NICD/CDC).
+The Dr. James A. Ferguson Emerging Infectious Diseases Fellowship Program is a paid, eight week, professional development program for racial and ethnic minority graduate students with an interest in Public Health.
+The program exposes students to research opportunities at the Centers for Disease Control and Prevention (CDC).
 Students gain research experience in infectious diseases research areas such as antimicrobial resistance, emerging infectious diseases, animal related diseases, hospital related infectious issues, etc.

-Ferguson Fellows are engaged for eight weeks in a rigorous program of public health research and/or intervention at NCID.
-In addition to laboratory research, students are exposed to issues concering public health via bi-weekly seminars (Brown Bag Sessions) and networking activities (Rap Sessions).
+Ferguson Fellows are engaged for eight weeks in a rigorous program of public health research and/or intervention at the CDC.
+In addition to laboratory research, students are exposed to issues concerning public health via bi-weekly seminars (Brown Bag Sessions) and networking activities (Rap Sessions).
 Fellows are required to submit a progress report, literature review, abstract and final report through the course of the program.
 Upon completion of all research, students are required to deliver a formal presentation for CDC researchers and AMHPS staff.

 ELIGIBILITY REQUIREMENTS